New Mom Can’t Sleep When Baby Sleeps: Try These 5 Tips

 However, aim to finish your nap by 2 or 3 pm to avoid disrupting your nighttime sleep.
 If your little one isn't on a predictable nap schedule, don't hesitate to ask for help!

 Let a friend, relative, or partner take over baby duty for a while so you can grab some well-deserved shut-eye.
+For more tips on creating a calming sleep environment, check out our guide on how to get toddlers to stay in bed.

 Team Up for Nighttime